GSA-TTS/FAC-transition-site/src/developers/getting-started.md

      "${API_GOV_URL}/general?limit=5" | jq '.[] | .report_id'
 ```

-We highlight this because you could use tools like `curl` and `jq` to build automations against the FAC API.
-We anticipate most users will write code in languages like Java, .NET, Python, JavaScript, R, Go, a robotic process automation (RPA) environment, or even Excel macros.
+These are examples of how to use tools like `curl` and `jq` to build automations against the FAC API.
+You can also use other coding languages, like Java, Python, or even Excel macros.